kabirvashisht4-glitch/Earth-2.0-Explorer/README.md

   - Search (Filter HOF):

-  A real-time search bar to find planets by name or host star (e.g., searching "Proxima" or "TRAPPIST").
+    A real-time search bar to find planets by name or host star.

   - Filtering (Filter HOF):

-  Toggle buttons to filter planets by Discovery Method (e.g., Transit, Radial Velocity, or Direct Imaging).
+    Toggle buttons to filter planets by Discovery Method.

   - Sorting (Sort HOF):

     Functionality to arrange planets by Discovery Year (Newest to Oldest) or by Distance from Earth.

   - Interactive UI: